 Having health problem after health problem is daunting, depressing, and can understandably make you feel like you’ll never live a fulfilling life.
 But that doesn’t have to be the case.
 No disease should be permitted to dictate your days.
 While diabetes may feel like a life sentence, it doesn’t have to be.

 Anyone can develop diabetes, but some people are more likely to live with this reality than others.
-If you do not already have diabetes but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.
+If you do not already have this condition but fear that you will become a diabetic because of risk factors, now is the time to take control of your health and prevent this diagnosis from becoming a reality.

 - What’s in your DNA?
 If you’re born into a family of diabetics, your genes could make this condition a reality for you.